Vol. 01 · Edition 2026Thursday 16 July 2026Live · Free · No Sign-Up

 4. Review and Apply: Carefully review the changes suggested by the AI.
 Apply them incrementally and test your application at each step to ensure everything is working correctly.

-Why Migrate from Astro to Next.js?
+Why migrate from Astro to Next.js?

 Astro is a performance-focused static site builder known for its "zero JavaScript by default" approach.
 While it excels at content-heavy websites, Next.js offers a more versatile platform, especially for applications that require a mix of static and dynamic content.